 Same thing applies for traveling.
 If they have to use their own cars to travel a long distance, make sure to at least pay for the gasoline.

-And finally, think about rewarding them.
+And finally, think about rewarding them by thanking your volunteers.
 It’s not mandatory that it’s expensive, only a little something that will prove you appreciate their involvement.
 For example, if you have promotional items (sweaters, caps, etc.) to the effigy of your event, book in a few for them.
 You can also offer them a discount at one of your sponsors, a gift card, etc.

 Certainly, although it is essential, the management of volunteers is not an easy task.
 However, by applying these tips, your experience will be more enjoyable and if your event is recurring, you will have less and less difficulty finding, motivating and keeping your volunteers.